AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 To answer these questions, let's dive together into how React Server Components really work, under-the-hood.
 We'll do this by examining two sides of the RSC story: React itself and React meta-frameworks.
 In particular, we'll look at both React and NextJS internals to form an accurate mental model of how the RSC story comes together.

 <small><b>Note:</b> This post is aimed at developers who are familiar with using React.
 It assumes you know what components and hooks look like.
-It's also assumed your familiar with Promises, async, and await in JavaScript.<br /><br />If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.<br /><br />For a deep dive into every aspect of React from scratch, check out my course <a href="https://understandingreact.com"><b>Understanding React</b></a> where we dig into React's source code to understand how JSX, components, hooks, forms, and more really work.</small>
+It's also assumed your familiar with Promises, async, and await in JavaScript.<br /><br />If not, you can watch my under-the-hood YouTube video on <a href="https://youtu.be/fyGSyqEX2dw?si=MkRII6BoKW8Dm-Ml"><b>Promises, async, and await</b></a>.<br /><br />For a deep dive into every aspect of React from scratch, check out my course <a href="https://understandingreact.com"><b>Understanding React</b></a> where we dig into React's source code to understand how JSX, Fiber, components, hooks, forms, and more really work.</small>

 ## The DOM and Client Rendering
 You don't lose state as you change things or make new requests.